LuminateBristol/Arduino-ROS-Service-Server/README.md

 `void callback........` is a function that defines what the Arduino should do when a service request is recieved.
 The first line is a standard formate for the test_service request and response parameters.
 The remainder simply tells the LED to switch on/off for each service request recieved and print a confirmation of its current state.
 Note that res.output is the output response, the word output is used as this was defined in our .srv file.

-`ros::ServiceServer<test_service::Request, test_service::Response>` standard format line to setup the response and requests for this service

-`server("test_service",&callback);` defines the action when a service request is recieved, in this case run the callback function.
+`ros::ServiceServer<test_service::Request, test_service::Response>server("test_service",&callback);` defines the action when a service request is recieved, in this case run the callback function.

 To test if this is working we can upload it to our arduino and then iniate a rosserial node on our ROS machine.
 The rosserial node is needed to allow communication between the Arduino and the ROS network.
-Ensure that the `<port_name>` matches that of the port that the Arduino is connected to.
+Ensure that the `<port_name>` matches the port that the Arduino is connected to.

 ```
 $ rosrun rosserial_python serial_node.py <port_name>